fluent/fluent-plugin-splunk/README.hec.md

 ### event_key

-Only for raw mode.
 The value specified by this key is sent as an event.
+All other keys are discarded.
 When `raw` is set to `true`, this parameter is required.

 * fluentd record: `1490924392 {"log": "GET / HTTP/1.1 200"}`
+* event_key "log"
 * sent as: `GET / HTTP/1.1 200`

 ### line_breaker